Marginal/XPlane2Blender/XPlaneReadme.txt

 from the standard X-Plane folder tree to see an example of how X-Plane scenery is made.

+See http://marginal.org.uk/x-planescenery/ for a tutorial on using Blender to create X-Plane scenery.

-See http://www.blender3d.org/Education/ for some tutorials to help you get started with Blender.
+See http://www.blender3d.org/Education/ for general Blender tutorials.

 When creating boxes - eg a house or hangar body - you may find it easier to create a Mesh "Cube" and delete any faces that are not required,